rohan843/CTFs/picoCTF_112_tunn3l_v1s10n/README.md

 ---

 Finally, I had to refer to a [writeup](https://ctftime.org/writeup/28157) but it turns out that the image height was also wrong in the binary.
 Increasing it displayed the flag.

+> Note to self: BMP images may have wrong heights/widths specified.